Smart Export Guarantee for businesses

 The flow of electricity into your business (known as consumption) and from your business (known as export) are measured separately by your smart meter.
 We'll use the export meter readings you give us to pay you for your exported electricity.

-You don't need to have an import tariff with us to qualify for our SEG export tariff.
+You don't need to have an import tariff with us to qualify for our Export and Earn Flex tariff.

 What if I want to cancel my SEG tariff with you?

-If you do decide to leave, you just need to provide a final export meter reading by email so we can issue your final payment and settle your account.
+If you do decide to leave, you just need to provide a final export meter reading by contacting us so we can issue your final payment and settle your account.

 What is my export supply number / Meter Point Administration Number (MPAN)?

-A: A Meter Point Administration Number (MPAN) is a supply number that's unique to each smart meter.
-Your export MPAN is linked to the electricity you export to the grid.
+Meter Point Administration Number (MPAN) is a supply number that's unique to each meter.
+Your export supply number (Export MPAN) is linked to the electricity you export to the grid.

 It'll be different to the supply number you'll see on bills you receive from your energy supplier, which is for the electricity you import from the grid.